 Nonprofit COVID-19 resource list: This list is crowdsourced from a large number of different nonprofit stakeholders.
 Visitors can find everything from state and local resources to advocacy and fundraising tools: (Link)

-Communications Support: For those looking for communications support and ideas, these two compilations offer a plethora of ways you can respond.
+Communications Support: For those looking for communications ideas, there are a plethora of ways you can respond.
 Of particular value may be the crowdsourced examples of effective communications and messaging offered in Communications Examples, or Nonprofit Communications to Constituents.
+Framework Institute has also launched a special email series to help advocated effectively communicate about COVID-19; you can view the previously-released issues here and sign-up to receive the emails directly here.

 Network for Public Health Law: Public health agencies, health care workers, emergency managers, and policymakers are grappling with core legal preparedness and response efforts to mitigate the impact of the coronavirus pandemic in the United States.
 The Network’s real-time resources, guidance, and information are available to assist the public health community in this challenging time, and law and policy experts are available to provide direct assistance.
 (Link)